Skip to main content

 require(msg.sender == address(evc) && evc.areChecksInProgress());

 14. The Controller MAY need to forgive the Account Status Check in order for the operation to succeed, i.e. during liquidations.
-However, the Account Status Check forgiveness MUST be done with care by ensuring that the forgiven Account's Status Check hadn't been deferred before the operation and that the call requiring the Account Status Check (i.e., ControlCollateral) does not perform any unexpected/malicious operations down the call path.
+However, the Account Status Check forgiveness MUST be done with care by ensuring that the account for which the Account Status Check will be forgiven hadn't been unexpectedly deferred before the forgiving operation.
+This is to ensure that the account did not perform any unexpected/malicious operations before the forgiveness.